shradha125/TBD-Center-Freight-Data-Research-Project/Basic Analysis.md

 ## Task 2: Truck Origin-Destination Analysis - To analyse truck trip mobility

 **Metrics: Number of trucks trips origin per spatial area and time period, Number of trucks trips destination per spatial area and time period**
+- Graph helps visualize the number of truck trips originating from and concluding in the top 20 sub-geographies.
+- Grouped by origin and destination to get the total number of trips per origin and destination and then displayed the top 20 Origins and Destinations.
+- By comparing the two plots, we can identify sub-geographies that are both major origins and destinations, suggesting areas that are both significant sources and sinks for truck traffic.
+- These insights are valuable for urban planners and logistics companies to optimize routes, manage traffic congestion, and improve supply chain efficiency.
+Areas with high trip counts might need better infrastructure or traffic management solutions.

 ![image](https://github.com/shradha125/TBD-Center-Freight-Data-Research-Project/assets/69496783/fa804318-0203-4770-98c8-89b6b79e45c7)

+- Bar plot to visualize the number of truck trips for three specific analyses (TAZ, NTA, IBZ) across different time periods (timeBin).
+- Grouped by analysis and timeBin and calculated the sum of thr truck trips.
+- High Truck Activity: The high volume of truck activity during the morning peak hours indicates a need for improved traffic management strategies to reduce congestion during this time.

 ![image](https://github.com/shradha125/TBD-Center-Freight-Data-Research-Project/assets/69496783/57ecb963-cc28-4fa4-b4a4-730246b4b960)

+**Understand the volume of trips between different pairs of sub-geographies, making it easier to analyze traffic patterns and relationship**
+- Grouped by both origin and destination to get the sum of trip counts.
+- The heatmap highlights the pairs of origin and destination sub-geographies with the highest volumes of truck trips.
+These high-volume routes can be crucial for logistics planning and infrastructure development.
+- This helps in understanding which areas are major sources and destinations of truck traffic.
+- This heatmap serves as a visual representation to make informed decisions on managing and optimizing truck traffic in urban settings.

 ![image](https://github.com/shradha125/TBD-Center-Freight-Data-Research-Project/assets/69496783/a7851c54-7fb2-4149-a764-fd0be79b2a52)